MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/diffpatternsplugin.md

 When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.

-* Note: `diffpatterns` aims to find significant patterns (that capture portions of the data difference between the sets) and is not meant for row-by-row differences.
+* Note: `diffpatterns` aims to find significant patterns (that capture portions of the data difference between the sets) and isn't meant for row-by-row differences.

 **Example**